Dekton care and maintenance

 Do not use specialist worktop cleaning products

 There are many specialist worktop cleaners available that claim to enhance shine and protect your work surface.
-However, when it comes to caring for Dekton worktops, we recommend you do not use these.
-This is because they can lead to a build-up of chemicals on the surface that can damage your worktop over time.
+However, when it comes to caring for Dekton worktops, we recommend you do not use these, as they can lead to a build-up of chemicals on the surface that may damage your worktop over time.

 Preventing chemical damage

-Although highly resistant to chemicals, avoid prolonged exposure to harsh industrial cleaners or highly acidic substances, such as drain cleaners or oven degreasers.
-If a spill occurs, clean it up immediately with warm soapy water to prevent potential surface damage.
+Although highly resistant to chemicals, you should avoid prolonged exposure to harsh industrial cleaners or highly acidic substances, such as drain cleaners or oven degreasers.
+If a spill occurs, clean it up immediately with warm, soapy water to prevent potential surface damage.

 Regular Dekton care for a like-new finish